skrymsli/Puppeteer/README.md

 Puppeteer, formerly HealersMate, is a unit frames addon for World of Warcraft Vanilla 1.12 that strives to be an alternative to modern WoW's VuhDo, Cell, or Healbot.
 Its features are tailored for healers, but can be a viable unit frames addon for any class and spec.

 ### Features
-- See health, power, marks, incoming healing, mob aggro, and relevant buffs & debuffs of your party, raid, pets, and targets
+- See health, power, marks, incoming healing, mob aggro, PvP status, and relevant buffs & debuffs of your party, raid, pets, and targets
 - Bind mouse clicks, the mouse wheel, and keys to spells
 - See your bound spells, their cost, and available mana while hovering over frames
 - Assign roles to players